brunoroncete/gym-project/README.md

 ![Navbar](assets/images/navbarmobile.png)

-The sticky navigation bar contain links to the Logo, Home page, Classes and Join Now page and is identical in each page to allow for easy navigation.
+The sticky navigation bar contains links to the Logo, Home page, Classes and Join Now page are identical in each page for an easy navigation.
-This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+This section will allow the user to have an easier navigation from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-The navbar change when in small screen, showing a dropdown menu instead of three buttons.
+The navbar changes when in small screen, showing a dropdown menu instead of three buttons.

 ### Footer